MECA-482-Ball-and-Plate-Project/Ball-and-Plate/README.md

 ![](BallandPlate.PNG) <br>
-Figure 1.
+Figure 2.
 Closed loop response

 ![](BallandPlateModel.PNG)
-Figure 2.
-The direct model of our nonlinear equation of motion
+Figure 3.
+Inside the Ball and Plate block shown in Figure 1

 ## 3. Controller Design and Simulations

-The controller was designed with the use of Simulink and Matlab.
+The controller was designed with  5% overshoot and 5% settling time with the use of Simulink and Matlab.
 Copelia was then used to create a simulation by communicating with Matlab and Simulink.
-Figure 3 demostartes the code used to create the simulations.
+Figure 4 demostartes the code used to create the simulations.

 ![](SImulationCodePart1.PNG)
 ![](SImulationCodePart2.PNG)
-Figure 3.
+Figure 4.
 Matlab code to allow communication with Coppelia and SImulink

 (Insert link to video of simulation)